pheki/alectrona/README.md

 alectrona -d harpia -i logo_original.bin replace logo_boot new_boot_logo.png logo_battery new_battery_image.png -o new_logo.bin
 ```

-# Tests
+## Tests

 As automated tests depend on the original logo.bin found on devices, they won't be published here for legal reasons.
-But the main tests are basically sanity tests which verify testing if encoding / decoding is generates the same files.
+But the main tests are basically sanity tests which verify testing if encoding / decoding generates the same files.